varunsh-coder/dassana/.dassana-internal-devops/README.md

 The following variables have been wired:
 1. DASSANA_ACTIONS
 ALl function-names fetched from action.yamls under content/actions
-2. DASSANA_VENDORS
-ALl vendor-names fetched from *.yamls under vendors
 ### validate-content-dir-and-file-structure
 This job uses [ls-lint](https://ls-lint.org/) to ensure directories and files follow the proper conventions which are defined in .dassana-internal-devops/.ls-lint.yml